princeton-nlp/SWE-agent/docs/index.md

     ---

-    EnIGMA agent turns SWE-agent to a cybersecurity expert that can solve Capture The Flag (CTF) challenges.
+    <span class="enigma">EnIGMA</span> turns SWE-agent to a cybersecurity expert that can solve Capture The Flag (CTF) challenges.

     [:octicons-arrow-right-24: Learn more](background/index.md#enigma)